levikline/vscode-style-ext-switcher/README.md

-# vscode-styleswitch
+# vscode-style-ext-switcher

 ## Introduction

-`vscode-styleswitch` is a Visual Studio Code extension designed to streamline switching between companion JavaScript (or TypeScript) and CSS (or SCSS) files.
+`vscode-style-ext-switcher` is a Visual Studio Code extension designed to streamline switching between companion JavaScript (or TypeScript) and CSS (or SCSS) files.
 This extension is particularly useful for developers working with React or other frameworks where related files frequently share the same base name but have different extensions.

 ## Features